sarttiso/NuPlasma-Iolite-Importer/readme.md

 Use the `Tools -> Plugins -> Import` menu at the top of Iolite4 to install the [nu-plasma_importer.py](nu-plasma_importer.py) file.
 Click `Import Always` for the plugin to be available in future sessions of Iolite4.

-After installing the plugin, you might need to click `Tools -> Plugins -> Refresh` or restart Iolite4.
+After installing the plugin, you will need to restart Iolite4.

 Once the plugin is installed, go to `Tools -> Plugins -> Manage`.
 Scroll down to NuPlasma.
 By `Path`, click the `Show` button to open the plugin installation folder.